 Which vegetables contain vitamin C?

-A wide range of vegetables are rich in vitamin C. Red sweet peppers are especially high in this nutrient.
+A wide range of vegetables is rich in vitamin C. For instance, red sweet peppers are incredibly high in vitamin C vegetables.
 Broccoli, Brussels sprouts, and cabbage are also rich in vitamin C. In addition, green leafy veggies, such as spinach and kale, contain this nutrient.
-It’s best to eat raw vitamin C foods since this vitamin is heat-sensitive, so try to eat these vegetables in fresh salads as much as possible.
+Moreover, it’s best to eat raw vitamin C foods since this vitamin is heat-sensitive, so try to eat these vegetables in fresh salads as much as possible.